 RVshare features very comprehensive assistance services available, from tires to lockouts.
 Roadside service also includes the delivery of essential supplies, including oil, gas, and water.
 RVshare delivers this service through National Safe Drivers

 Outdoorsy also offers round-the-clock technical assistance made available through Coach-Net, which is regarded as the best of the three roadside assistance providers operating.
 This service is available with premium and ultimate (though not basic) insurance options.
-Coach-Net offers several forms of roadside assistance, and its contactable through an app.
+Coach-Net offers several forms of roadside assistance, and it’s contactable through an app.

 RVshare currently three levels of cancellation policies—Flexible, Standard, and Strict.
 These Levels involve different refunds that renters are entitled (or not) to if they cancel within a certain time.
 If the owner needs to cancel a reservation, the renter automatically gets a refund.

-With Outdoorsy, like with RVShare, RV owners can choose from three cancellation policies—Flexible, Moderate, and Strict, each of which determine refunds based on timing of cancellation.
-While there are advantages and disadvantages to all three, it pretty clear which is best and worst from the point of view of the renter and owner.
+With Outdoorsy, like with RVShare, RV owners can choose from three cancellation policies—Flexible, Moderate, and Strict, each of which determine refunds based on the timing of the cancellation.
+While there are advantages and disadvantages to all three, it is pretty clear which is best and worst from the point of view of the renter and owner.

-Its worth noting that I have been able to cancel a reservation for COVID with a full refund and no fees.
+It’s worth noting that I have been able to cancel a reservation for COVID with a full refund and no fees.

 Both platforms offer 24-hour customer service by phone.

-Conclusion: Which is better—RVshare or Outdoorsy?
+Conclusion: Which is better for Owners to Make Money—RVshare or Outdoorsy?

 So after taking all of these factors into consideration, which rental platform should you go with when renting out your RV?